 When I was asked to write something about the recent passing of celebrity chef and raconteur, Anthony Bourdain, I realised that he had been a part of my own culinary journey.
 His death by suicide, whilst shocking, does fit with the narrative contained within his first book.
-I received, Kitchen Confidential: Adventures in the Culinary Underbelly, his breakout bestselling memoir as a birthday present from my mother.
+I received, Kitchen Confidential: Adventures in the Culinary Underbelly, his breakout bestselling memoir, as a birthday present from my mother.
 It was a surprising choice and an equally surprising success.
 The book lifted the lid on the squalid and steamy underworld of commercial kitchens in the United States.
 Personally, I had been rattling the pans in restaurant kitchens for nearly 20 years, prior to the publication of Kitchen Confidential in 2000.
-Commercial kitchens, I suspect, are, and were, similar around the globe, especially in western cities like New York, Sydney and London.
+Commercial kitchens, I suspect, are pretty similar around the globe, especially in western cities like New York, Sydney and London.
+RIP Anthony Bourdain.

 Anthony Bourdain’s First Book an Expose